Judge acquits man of misdemeanors in Capitol riot trial

 U.S. District Judge Trevor McFadden issued the verdict from the bench after hearing testimony without a jury in the case against Matthew Martin.
 McFadden, who was nominated by former President Donald Trump, acquitted Martin of all four counts for which he was charged.

 McFadden said it was reasonable for Martin to believe that outnumbered police officers allowed him and others to enter the Capitol through the Rotunda doors on Jan.
 6, 2021.
-The judge also said Martin’s actions were “about as minimal and non-serious” as anyone who was at the Capitol on Jan.
-6.
+The judge also said Martin’s actions were “about as minimal and non-serious” as anyone who was at the Capitol that day.

 Martin is the third Capitol riot defendant whose case has been resolved by a trial.
 He is the first of the three to be acquitted of all charges that he faced.
 The first two Capitol riot trials ended with convictions, although McFadden acquitted one of those defendants of a disorderly conduct charge after a bench trial last month.